MST-Systemtechnik/node-red-contrib-belimo-cloud-connector/README.md

 - Username
 - Password

+To use the connector, create a oauth-instance in the `NODE-RED Editor`.
+Each instance uses the given user-credentials.
+When multiple `Belimo-Connectors` uses the same oauth-instance, the last given user-credentials or events will be set for all others.
+For managing multiple users, create multiple oauth-instances.
 When the login-parameters should be inserted on the frontend, connect the form-inputs to the connector with the topics `username` and `password`.
 To send a login or logout event, emit a message with the topics `login` or `logout`.

 #### Belimo-Device